piguman3/Just-another-mining-program-for-CC/README.md

 ## NOTES
 Some features I would like to add would be the ability to mine up or down, and colour codes in advanced monitors.

+Also, to make it not meltdown if the value inputed isn't a multiple of 2.